logo

 Supplements purchased

-A total of 884 kg DM/cow is imported, made up of; 270 t DM whole grain (mainly barley with some wheat) which equates to 415 kgDM/cow, 300 t DM silage and baleage which equates to 450 kgDM/cow and about 30 t DM of molasses and hay, which is about 45 kg DM/cow.
+A total of 884 kg DM/cow is imported, made up of; 270 t DM whole grain (mainly wheat with some barley) which equates to 415 kgDM/cow, 300 t DM silage and baleage which equates to 450 kgDM/cow and about 30 t DM of molasses and hay, which is about 45 kg DM/cow.
 The majority of silage and baleage is bought as standing feed and then transferred to the milking area.
 Costs include purchasing the feed plus the contracting costs associated with harvesting and storage and equates to $100/bale.
 The budget has been based on about $450/t landed for grain.

 Calf rearing